Blurred vision in one eye may occur after a head injury. There are several possible causes of blurred vision, some more serious than others.

 - Floating spots in your vision, also known as floaters

-Sometimes these issues can actually make blurred vision worse.
+Sometimes these issues may make blurred vision worse.
 Therefore, it’s important to address them during treatment as well.

 For instance, floaters are microscopic fibers within the eye that tend to increase with age.
 However, if you notice a sudden increase in floaters after your head injury, that could be a sign of retinal detachment.
-That’s why it is crucial to get your eye examined by a doctor as soon as you notice changes in your vision.
+It is crucial to get your eye examined by a doctor as soon as you notice changes in your vision.

 How to Treat Blurry Vision in One Eye After Head Injury

-Treatment for blurred vision in one eye after head injury will depend on the cause of the vision problem.
-For example, if a detached retina is behind your sudden blurred vision, doctors will need to operate on your eye to repair the retina.
+Treatment for blurred vision in one eye after a head injury will depend on the symptom of the vision problem.
+For example, if a detached retina is the cause of your sudden blurred vision, doctors may need to operate on your eye to repair the retina.

-Vision therapy can strengthen the muscles that the eyes use to focus on objects.
-By strengthening these muscles, you can train your eye to relearn how to switch focus again.
-This can help reduce blurred vision.
+Vision therapy strengthens the eye muscles that focus on objects.
+By strengthening these muscles, you train your eye to switch focus again.
+This may reduce blurred vision.

-Finally, treating your blurred vision after a head injury can be as simple as using corrective lenses or contacts.
-Sometimes even eye drops can quickly clear up blurred vision.
+Finally, treating your blurred vision after a head injury may be as simple as using corrective lenses or contacts.
+Sometimes eye drops may resolve blurred vision.

-Therefore, you should consult an optometrist as soon as blurred vision occurs.
-Your optometrist can suggest the best treatment options for you and can determine whether you require surgery or not.
+Consult an optometrist as soon as blurred vision occurs.
+Your optometrist may suggest the most effective treatment options for you as well as determine whether you require surgery or not.

 Blurred Vision in One Eye: Key Points